TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 2. Git calculates the verifying executable to execute from the config file and command line options using the signature scheme name.
 3. Git pipe-forks a child process to execute the verification executable.
 For the purposes of the protocol, Git is the client and the verification tool is the server.
 4. The verification tool starts the session by sending an `OK` command.
-5. Git parses any `signoption` fields from the signed object and issues one `OPTION` command for each `signoption` line.
-The verification tool sends an `OK` command in response to each `OPTION` command if the option is valid.
-If the option is not valid, the verification tool sends an `ERR` command to signal failure and the verification session is terminated using steps 10 and 11 below.
+5. Git parses any `signoption` fields from the signed object and issues `OPTION` commands for each `signoption` field.
+The verification tool responds with `OK` in response to each `OPTION` if the option is valid.
+If the option is not valid, the verification tool responds with an `ERR` command and the verification session will end following steps 11 and 12 below.
+Git will pass all options to the verification tool and some may not be relevant.
+The verification tool shall ignore irrelevant options and only respond with `ERR` for relevant options with invalid values.
+6. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the config file.
+Because these come after the options from the signed object, these overrride any prior options from the signed object that have the same token.
+7. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the command line.
+Because these come last, they override any prior options from the signed object and the config file that have the same token.
-6. Git parses the `sign` field and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
+8. Git parses the `sign` field and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
 Git sends the `END` command after the last `D` command to signal the end of the signature data.
 The verification tool responds with either an `OK` or `ERR` command to signal success or failure.
 On failure the verification session is terminated using steps X and Y below.
-7. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
+9. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
 Git sends the `END` command to signal the end of the object data.
-8. The verification tool responds with one or more `D` commands with the results of the verification process.
+10. The verification tool responds with one or more `D` commands with the results of the verification process.
 If the verification process was successful, the verification tool sends the `OK` command after the last `D` command to signal the end of the result data.
 If the verification failed, the verification tool sends the `ERR` command after the last `D` command to signal the end of the result data.
-9. Git then sends the `BYE` command to end the session.
+11. Git then sends the `BYE` command to end the session.
-10. The verification tool acknowledges the session ending by sending an `OK` command and then exits execution.
+12. The verification tool acknowledges the session ending by sending an `OK` command and then exits execution.

 An example successful verification session is illustrated below.
 The lines beginning with "S: " are sent from the verification tool to Git and lines starting with "C: " are sent from Git to the signing tool.

 ```
 S: 0006OK
+C: 001b# signed object options
-C: 0023OPTION minTrustLevel=marginal
+C: 001eOPTION minTrustLevel=fully
 S: 0006OK
+C: 001f# end signed object options
+C: 0014# config options
+C: 002eOPTION identifier=Jane Hacker <jane@h.com>
+S: 0006OK
+C: 0021OPTION minTrustLevel=marginal
+S: 0006OK
+C: 0017OPTION armored=true
+S: 0006OK
+C: 0018OPTION detached=true
+S: 0006OK
+C: 0018# end config options
+C: 001a# command line options
+C: 001e# end command line options
 C: 000dSIGNATURE
 C: 0026D -----BEGIN PGP SIGNATURE-----%0a
 C: 0009D %0a